gomorpheus/morpheus-docs/tools/vdi_pools.rst

      sudo morpheus-worker-ctl reconfigure

    The worker reconfigure process will install and configure the worker, nginx and guacd services and dependencies.

    ..
-TIP:: If the reconfigure process fails due to a missing dependency, add the repo that the missing dependency can be found in and run

-   ..
 NOTE:: Configuration options can be updated after the initial reconfigure by editing ``/etc/morpheus/morpheus-worker.rb`` and running ``sudo morpheus-worker-ctl reconfigure`` again.